Ph. D. Candidate, Department of Anthropology

 Education: MEd, High School Education, Lesley University, 2016; MS, Materials Science and Engineering, MIT, 2015; MA, Chemistry, Harvard University, 2012; BSc, Chemistry, Brown University, 2010

-Danielle Raad is a PhD student conducting research at the intersections of cultural anthropology, archaeology, and public history.
+Danielle Raad is a Ph.
+D. Candidate conducting research at the intersections of cultural anthropology, archaeology, and public history.
 She investigates human-landscape interactions on mountain summits, drawing methods from community-engaged cultural resource management and theory from decolonization and landscape studies.
 Her field site is the Mount Holyoke Summit House in Hadley, MA.

 While a graduate student in the Department of Chemistry at Harvard, Danielle undertook a project on the analysis of salt production ceramics from sites in China and North America.
 This work, carried out on collections from the Peabody Museum of Archaeology and Ethnology, sparked her interest in archaeology and museum studies.
 She then went on to MIT, where she was a graduate student in the Department of Materials Science and Engineering and a member of the Center for Materials Research in Archaeology and Ethnology and trained in the analysis of ancient materials.
 Danielle spent two summers excavating at the Pre-Pottery Neolithic (PPN) archaeological site of el-Hemmeh in Jordan.
 Her thesis focused the production and exchange of stone beads from el-Hemmeh, using methods from materials science to reconstruct lapidary technologies in the PPN Levant.
 Danielle was also a high school science teacher for several years in Massachusetts public schools.
 She taught physics, chemistry, and oceanography in addition to developing a new course in archaeology.